krenalis/krenalis/doc/src/developers/connectors/file-storage.md

 Write(ctx context.Context, r io.Reader, name, contentType string) error
 ```

-The `Write` method is used by Chichi to save a file to the storage when exporting.
+The `Write` method is used by Meergo to save a file to the storage when exporting.

 `Write` reads the content from the provided `Reader`.
 The `name` parameter represents the file path specified by the user, which has been validated with the `CompletePath` method.
 The `contentType` parameter indicates the type of content in the file, obtained from the `ContentType` method of the file connector.